programming-notes/world-s-simplest-browser-challenge/README.md

 ### Release 0: Represent a Web Page in Ruby
 Figure 1 in the *Summary* gives us a look at what information from a webpage our simple browser will display to users.
-We can see that our browser will display the page's heading, its url, the number of characters in the page's text, and any links on the page.
+We can see that our application will display the page's heading, its url, the number of characters in the page's text, and any links on the page.

 Let's begin by building a `Page` class to represent our simplified version of a web page.
 Some tests have been written for us.